OgieBen/OkayDocs/README.md

 For this request, we will be adding two new fields, the `type` and `authParams` fields.

 The `type` key in our JSON payload is a field that allows us to clearly specify the kind of authorization/authentication we choose to initiate.
-The `type` key can take as value any of these authentication type listed below.
+The `type` key can take as value any of these authentication types listed below.

 - "AUTH_OK"
 - "AUTH_PIN"